rails/rails/README.md

 ![Welcome to Rails Page](guides/assets/images/welcome_page.png "Welcome to Rails")

-## Documentation, Guides, and Tutorials
+## Documentation, Guides and Tutorials

 Follow the guidelines to start developing your application.
 You may find the following resources handy: